-The Data Center is located in CE-1 01 and is for use only by students who are registered in Computer Science Information Technology and Computer Applications and Office Technology classes.
-The lab is equipped with 30 PC's plus several scanners, laser printers, and large print monitor stations.
-The labs are staffed with Instructional Assistants and are Internet connected.
-Software available on this network includes: MS Assembler, MS Visual C++, MS Visual BASIC, MS Visual J++, MS Word, WordPerfect, MS Excel, MS PowerPoint, MS Access, MS Outlook, QuickBooks, MS Front Page, Glencoe Keyboarding, Integrated Accounting for Payroll, and Legal Solutions.
-The lab strives to use the current releases of these programs.
+The Computer Lab is located in CE-101 and is for use only by students who are registered in Computer Science Information Technology (Co Sci) and Computer Applications and Office Technology (CAOT)classes.
+The lab is equipped with 20 PC's plus storage, file, print and Linux servers.
+The labs are Internet connected and staffed with an Instructional Assistant.
+Software available in CE-101 includes: Microsoft Office Suite, Linux, Oracle, VM Ware, Visual Basic, C++, Adobe Web Premium CS5, Keyboarding, Legal Solutions, and Word Perfect.